dchen236/ucla_w20_cs174a_final_project/README.md

 ## Game Setup and Rules
 This is an implementation of 10-ball pool using tinygraphics.
 The balls are set up exactly the same way as in standard 10-ball pool.
-The user selects the angle for the pool stick and a specific power.
+The player selects the angle for the pool stick and a specific power.
 This game mimics a popular 'practice mode' in 10 ball pool, in which one player tries to 'run the rack,' or clear every ball on the table without scratching.

-The goal of the game is to get in as many of the ten balls in as possible without regard for the order that they are shot in.
-If the user gets the cue ball in, he or she loses the game and the game can be reset.
-If the user pots all the number balls in correctly, then he or she wins!
+The goal of the game is to get in as many of the ten balls in as possible without regard for the order in which they are shot.
+The player loses the game if the cue ball is potted, and the game can be reset.
+The player wins if all the number balls are potted!

 ## Features